duganchen/podfeeds/README.md

 Or press "." to download them with HTTPie.

 ## Automating Podfeeds

 Behold my tmux session!

 Refreshing is an UP-key in the top left pane to recall the command line that builds the site, and then sends the refresh key sequence to the Lynx pane.
 Lynx is started in ~/Music/podcasts, so episodes I download with "." go directly there.
-I think that's reasonably efficient.
+I think that's reasonably efficient user experience.

 ![tmux session](images/tmux_session.png)